dan-schel/trainquery/README.md

 1. Clone the repo with submodules.
 Either run `git clone --recursive https://github.com/schel-d/trainquery.git`, or run `git submodule update --init --recursive` after cloning the repository.
 2. Run `npm i` to install dependencies.
-3. Create a `.env` file, which should contain:
+3. Create a `.env` file, as described below:

     ```dotenv
     # All values provided below are examples.
 Customize the values for your needs.